-Salt Water Vs. COVID-19: Researchers Launch Study to Lessen Symptoms and Duration of Illness
+Salt Water Gargle Vs. COVID-19: Researchers Launch Study to Lessen Symptoms and Duration of Illness

-Gargling salt water is a time-tested way to alleviate sore-throat pain.
+Salt water gargle is a time-tested way to alleviate sore-throat pain.
 As a nasal lavage, it can help clear stuffy sinuses associated with colds and allergies.
 But, is it effective against the symptoms of COVID-19?

 The trial is based on research the authors published in the Journal of Global Health March 29 entitled, “Hypertonic saline nasal irrigation and gargling should be considered as a treatment option for COVID-19.”
 They cited tests showing that DNA- and RNA-enveloped and non-enveloped viruses – specifically herpes simplex virus, human coronavirus 229E (HCoV-229E), respiratory syncytial virus, influenza A virus, and coxsackievirus B3 – were inhibited by chloride ions in salt.